-ARTICLE 22.
+ARTICLE 23.
 PERFORMANCE EVALUATIONS

 It is the policy of the City of Ottumwa to ensure that city revenues are appropriately spent on wages by periodically evaluating the job performance of each employee.
-It is the policy of the City that each employee may receive an evaluation annually by his/her supervisor.
+It is the policy of the City that each employee may receive an evaluation annually by their supervisor.
 This procedure will assist in employee performance improvement, assist the employee in setting goals, and determining training if necessary.

-- 1. The job performance of each employee will be evaluated by his/her supervisor at the completion of thirty (30) days of the employee's anniversary date. - 2.
-The evaluations shall be conducted privately between the employee and the supervisor at a time and place designated by the department head. - 3.
-The job performance of each department head will be evaluated by the City Administrator at least once a year and before receiving any merit increases. - 4.
+- 1. The job performance of each employee will be evaluated by their supervisor at the completion of thirty (30) days of the employee's anniversary date. - 2.
+The evaluations shall be conducted privately between the employee and the supervisor at a time and place designated by the department head. - The job performance of each department head will be evaluated by the City Administrator at least once a year and before receiving any merit increases. - 4.
 Each employee shall receive a written copy of the results of the evaluation.
 The form of the evaluation shall be prescribed by the City Administrator.
-The employee will be asked to sign the evaluation to indicate that he\she has discussed it with his\her department head.
-A refusal to sign the evaluation shall be so noted on the form. - 5.
-A portion of the evaluation shall consist of designating areas where improvement is needed.
+The employee will be asked to sign the evaluation to indicate that they have discussed it with their department head.
+A refusal to sign the evaluation shall be so noted on the form. - A portion of the evaluation shall consist of designating areas where improvement is needed.
 At the time of the next evaluation, the evaluator shall note whether improvement has been achieved in those areas. - 6.
 The evaluation shall become a part of the employee's personnel file.

-ARTICLE 23.
+ARTICLE 24.
 ACCESS TO CITY ADMINISTRATOR